 On the other hand, if the account history for that credit card was negative, e.g. late payments or high balances, your credit score might improve when your authorized user status is removed.
 If you lose credit score points after you're removed as an authorized user, you can typically get those points back over time by building your credit score with your own credit accounts.

 If you're the primary account holder, removing an authorized user won't affect your credit score.
-The account will continue to be reported on your credit report.
+The account will continue to be reported on your credit report as normal.